 Organic traffic is still the main traffic source of this site.

-With outsourced content the site is now starting to rank pretty well for some good keywords.
-Consistency in submitting content plays a key roll.
-2-3 articles has been submitted weekly for the last year or so and that is now starting to pay off, with the organic listings.
+With outsourced content, the site is now starting to rank pretty well for some good keywords.
+Consistency in submitting content plays a key role.
+2-3 articles have been submitted weekly for the last year or so and that is now starting to pay off, with the organic listings.

-We are now getting into the fall/winter months, which should benefit the site, since some of the sub-niches are targeting products with high season through out the cold months.
+We are now getting into the fall/winter months, which should benefit the site since some of the sub-niches are targeting products with high season throughout the cold months.
 Here you can see the trend for the first sub-niche.
-High search volume with a peek in December, low search volume with a dip in July.
+High search volume with a peak in December, low search volume with a dip in July.

 Let’s look at some numbers from Google Analytics: